Serio-Programming/Bailey-Pipeline/README.md

 One of my proudest moments during this time is when NCBI blocked my IP address and told me to stop, as my program was interrupting their traffic too much.
 I have saved this email. <br>
 Over the years, Professor Lowery and I spoke back and forth.
 He would ask if it was possible to do one thing or another, and I told him that I would try. <br>
 With lots of help from Professor Lowery, Professor Christopher Baechle, and Indian River State College, I got to practice my programming skills and develop scripts that yielded useful results. <br>
-We hashed out how to remove duplicated reads, how to feed information from the program into SolexaQA++, and how to make use of the Krona pie charts. <br>
+We hashed out how to remove duplicated reads, how to feed information from the program into SolexaQA++, and how to make use of the Krona pie charts.
+Among dozens of other things. <br>
 This all eventually culminated in the Bailey Pipeline, something I'm very proud of. <br>
 I'm happy to have had the opportunity to work with these people over the years. <br>
 I got to eat dinner with millionaires, so that was nice too. <br>